Goldman Sachs Inflation Fund Manager Performance Evaluation

 Strong

-Compared with the broader market, risk-adjusted returns on Goldman Sachs Inflation rank lower than 7% of all funds and fund portfolios over the last 90 days.
-This score becomes more useful when investors compare it with downside risk, Sharpe Ratio, and current trend stability.
+Goldman Sachs Inflation has delivered negative risk-adjusted returns across the last 90 days, suggesting that volatility was not compensated by return.
+Used correctly, this score supports evaluation of raw price movement versus actual return efficiency.
 Despite somewhat strong basic indicators, GOLDMAN SACHS is not utilizing all of its potential.
 The current price disturbance may contribute to short-term losses for investors.
 Learn More

-If you had invested $ 960.00 in Goldman Sachs Inflation on December 12, 2025 and sold it today you would have earned a total of $ 9.00 from holding Goldman Sachs Inflation or generated 0.94% return on investment over 90 days.
-Goldman Sachs Inflation is currently producing a 0.0157% return and carries 0.1637% volatility of returns over 90 trading days.
+If you had invested $ 961.00 in Goldman Sachs Inflation on December 24, 2025 and sold it today you would have earned a total of $ 0.00 from holding Goldman Sachs Inflation or generated 0.0% return on investment over 90 days.
+Goldman Sachs Inflation is currently producing a 2.0E-4% return and carries 0.2023% volatility of returns over 90 trading days.
 Put another way, 1% of traded mutual funds are less volatile than GOLDMAN, and 99% of all traded equity instruments are likely to generate higher returns over the next 90 trading days.

 Expected Return